KeerthanaR-code/Keerthana-portfolio/README.md

 </tr>
 <tr>
 <td style="width:50%; vertical-align:top; padding-right:15px;">
-- Built and tested autonomous obstacle avoidance algorithms:
+- Built and tested autonomous obstacle avoidance algorithms: <br>
     - Prototyped on a modified RC car platform for safe ground-based stereo-camera testing.
-Worked with OpenCV for real-time processing of stereo camera feeds.
+Worked with OpenCV for real-time processing of stereo camera feeds. <br>
-    - Successfully transitioned to UAV platforms for real-world deployment.
+    - Successfully transitioned to UAV platforms for real-world deployment. <br>
-- Designed and integrated a computer vision system using Intel RealSense D435 and OpenCV on Raspberry Pi, enabling depth-based obstacle detection and YOLO-based people detection from onboard RGB feeds.
+- Designed and integrated a computer vision system using Intel RealSense D435 and OpenCV on Raspberry Pi, enabling depth-based obstacle detection and YOLO-based people detection from onboard RGB feeds. <br>
 - Trained, validated and tested custom YOLO models for object detection and tracking for real-time monitoring from UAV.
 </td>
 <td style="width:50%; text-align:center;">